mozerpol/learningRISC-V/README.md

 | *Example of a binary max-heap with node keys being integers between 1 and 100* |

 - Initialized data - so called *.data* <br/>
 The .data segment contains any global or static variables which have a pre-defined value and can be modified.
-That is any variables that are not defined within a function (and thus can be accessed from anywhere) or are defined in a function but are defined as static so they retain their address across subsequent calls.
+That is any variables that are not defined within a function (and thus can be accessed from anywhere) or are defined in a function but are defined as static so they retain (pol. *zachować*) their address across subsequent calls.

 | ![bsslay](https://user-images.githubusercontent.com/43972902/114317995-1c7f9180-9b0b-11eb-96ee-3a91ae016376.png) |
 |:--:|